-Prob. & Statistical Analysis & Exercises(2) [Evaluation methods and policy] Evaluation is based on written tests (midterm exam: 40%, final exam: 40%), assignment (10%), and attendance (10%).
+Prob. & Statistical Analysis & Exercises(2) [Course requirements] Prerequisite courses are calculus and linear algebra.
+[Evaluation methods and policy] Evaluation (6 levels grade) is based on written tests (final exam: 60%) and assignments (40%).
 [Textbooks] Not specified.
-Some handout materials will be provided during the class.
+Lecture notes will be provided during the class.
 [References, etc.] (Reference books) A.H.S.
 Ang and W.H.
-Tang: Probability Concepts in Engineering: Emphasis on Applications in Civil and Environmental Engineering. isbn{}{9780471720645} [Study outside of class (preparation and review)] Self-review is strongly recommended after each lecture.
+Tang: Probability Concepts in Engineering (Emphasis on Applications in Civil and Environmental Engineering), ISBN 978-0-47-172064-5 William Navidi: Principles of Statistics (for Engineers and Scientists), ISBN 978-0-07-016697-4 [Study outside of class (preparation and review)] Self-review is strongly recommended after each lecture.
 (Other information (office hours, etc.)) No specific office hour.
-Email communication is preffered through [kim.sunmin.6x@kyoto-u.ac.jp].
+Email communication is preferred through [kim.sunmin.6x@kyoto-u.ac.jp].
 Please visit KULASIS to find out about office hours.

-Course nu ımber U-EN G23 2 3506 LE73 Course title (and course title in English) sign for Infrastructure I sign for Infrastructure I ructor's ne, job ti departn nent Graduate School of Engineering Professor, UNO NOBUHIRO Graduate School of Engineering Professor, TAKAHASHI YOSHIKAZU Graduate School of Engineering Associate Professor, KHAYYER ABBAS Graduate School of Global Environmental Studies Associate Professor, TAKAI ATSUSHI Target yea r 2n d year students or above Number o of credi its 2 Year /semesters 2022/First semester Days and perio ods Th u.3 Class s style Lecture ; Language of instruction English
+Course no ımber U-EN G23 2 3506 LE73 Course title (and course title in English) gn for Infrast gn for Infrast nam and ructor's ne, job ti departn ffiliation tle, Professor, UN Graduate Sch Professor, TAI Graduate Sch Associate Prof Graduate School nool of Engineering NO NOBUHIRO nool of Engineering KAHASHI YOSHIKAZU nool of Engineering Sessor,KHAYYER ABBAS of Global Environmental Studies fessor,TAKAI ATSUSHI Target yea r 21 nd year students (or above Number credits of 2 Year/ semesters 2024/First semester Days and periods u.3 Class s style Lecture (Face-t ce cour se) Language of instruction English • nurnosa o f tha coursol ~ - /

-Civil Engineering is the field that provides the essential technology and knowledge to improve the social infrastructure.
-Various science, technology, and knowledge are required to realize quotconvenient and comfortable citiesquot, quotsafe countries to live inquot, quoteco-friendly global societyquot, and quotsustainable civilization based on resources and energyquot.
-As an introduction to learn Civil Engineering, this course explains the essence of Civil Engineering from four fields in Civil Engineering (Structural Engineering, Hydraulics and Hydrology, Geotechnical Engineering and Planning and Management).
+Civil Engineering provides the essential technology and knowledge to construct and improve the infrastructure for our societies.
+Various science, technology, and knowledge are required to realize "convenient and comfortable cities", "safe countries to live in", "eco-friendly global society", and "sustainable civilization based on resources and energy".
+As an introduction to learn Civil Engineering, this course explains the essence of the four main fields of Civil Engineering (Structural Engineering, Hydraulics and Hydrology, Geotechnical Engineering and Planning and Management).
 Throughout the lectures and exercises including visiting lecturers, the student is expected to learn the essence of Civil Engineering and the ethics of engineering.

-To understand that Civil Engineering is the organization of the technology and knowledge related to social capital improvement, prevention or mitigation of disaster, and creation of environment.
+To understand that Civil Engineering is the organization of the technology and knowledge related to social capital improvement, prevention or mitigation of disasters, and creation of the built environment.

-Introduction to Civil Engineering,2times,The content of the course is introduced.
-Then, the study field of Civil Engineering including latest topics and the ethic of Civil Engineers throughout the achievement of predecessors is introduced.
+Introduction to Civil Engineering (2 weeks)

+The content of the course is introduced.
+Then, the study field of Civil Engineering including the latest topics and the ethic of Civil Engineers throughout the achievement of predecessors is introduced.